FPGAwars/icestudio/source/gui.rst

 Blocks examination
 ``````````````````

-Non-basic blocks can be readonly examined by **double clicking** the block using the **mouse left button**.
+Non-basic blocks can be read only examined by **double clicking** the block using the **mouse left button**.
 This is a recursive action.

+During the examination, pan, zoom and code navigation are enabled.

 .. image:: ../resources/images/gui-examination.png